7 Must-Visit Rockhounding Sites in Idaho

 10. What should I do if I find something unusual?

-Document the location, take photos, and consider consulting with local geologists or museums.
-Significant finds might be of scientific interest.
+Take photos, note the general location, and consider consulting local geologists, university geology departments, or museums.
+In rare cases, significant finds may be of scientific interest.

 7 Must-Visit Rockhounding Sites in Idaho

-Shop Rockhounding Equipment on Amazon As an Amazon Associate, I earn from qualifying purchases.
+As an Amazon Associate, we may earn from qualifying purchases.
+Links in this article may be affiliate links.